Surnet/docker-wkhtmltopdf/README.md

 # docker-wkhtmltopdf

 This repo contains scripts to create docker images which will be available in multiple variants.

-The purpose is to keep them as small as possible while delivering all functions.
+The purpose is to publish docker images with a working and patched wkhtmltopdf installation and keep them as small as possible while delivering all functions.

 ## Naming